Richard Branson: Early life

-Richard Charles Nicholas Branson was born on 18 July 1950 in Blackheath, Royal Borough of Greenwich, London, the son of Edward James Branson (1918–2011), a barrister, and his wife, Evette Huntley Branson (1924–2021), a former ballet dancer and air hostess.
+Richard Charles Nicholas Branson was born on 18 July 1950 in Blackheath, London, the son of Edward James Branson (1918–2011), a barrister, and his wife, Evette Huntley Branson (1924–2021), a ballet dancer and air hostess.
 He has two younger sisters, Lindy and Vanessa.
 His paternal grandfather, Sir George Arthur Harwin Branson, was a judge of the High Court of Justice and a Privy Councillor.

 Branson's great-great-great-grandfather John Edward Branson left England for India in 1793; John Edward's father, Harry Wilkins Branson, later joined his son in Madras.
 Starting from 1793, four generations of Branson's family lived in India, mostly at Cuddalore, in modern-day Tamil Nadu.
 On the television series Finding Your Roots Branson was shown to have 3.9% South Asian (Indian) DNA, likely through intermarriage.
 He later said that one of his great-great-great-grandmothers was an Indian named Ariya.

 Branson was educated at Scaitcliffe School, a preparatory school in Surrey, before briefly attending Cliff View House School in Sussex.
 He attended Stowe School, a public school in Buckinghamshire until the age of sixteen.

 Branson has dyslexia, and had poor academic performance; on his last day at school, his headmaster, Robert Drayson, told him he would either end up in prison or become a millionaire.
 Branson has also talked openly about having ADHD.
 Branson's parents were supportive of his endeavours from an early age.
 His mother was an entrepreneur; one of her most successful ventures was building and selling wooden tissue boxes and wastepaper bins.
 In London, he started off squatting from 1967 to 1968.